Garlic Chutney Recipe (Rajasthani Style)

 About Rajasthani Garlic Chutney

-This Rajasthani style Garlic Chutney, also called Lehsun ki Chutney, Lasun ki Chutney, or Lasan ki Chatni, is a spicy, fiery red accompaniment that is popular in Rajasthani thali meals.
+This Rajasthani-style Garlic Chutney, also called Lehsun ki Chutney, Lasun ki Chutney, or Lasan ki Chatni, is a spicy, fiery red accompaniment popular in Rajasthani thali meals.

-This red chutney keeps well for at least 15 days without a refrigerator and is popularly served with Dal Baati Churma meal.
+This red chutney keeps well for at least 15 days without refrigeration and is commonly served with the Dal Baati Churma meal.
 It is also a great accompaniment to any Indian-style meal.
-You can also serve it with Indian dishes like Paneer Pakora, Chicken Pakora, Samosa or any other Indian snack.
+You can also serve it with Indian dishes like Paneer Pakora, Chicken Pakora, Samosa, or any other Indian snack.

 There are many versions of this delicious garlic chutney, and it’s made in multiple ways in Rajasthani households.
 Some make it by soaking the chilies, and some by frying them.
 You can also make it using chili powder instead of whole chilies.

 Each version is delicious on its own.
-I am sharing four variations in the post below.
+I am sharing a few variations in the post below.
 Try them all; they are very different, and each version is very delicious.

 Ingredients

-This lasun ki chutney is made with seven everyday ingredients: fresh garlic, dry red chilies, oil, fresh ginger, cumin seeds, amchur powder (dry mango powder), and salt.
-You will get all the ingredients at Indian grocery stores.
+This lasun ki chutney is made with seven everyday ingredients: fresh garlic, dried red chilies, oil, fresh ginger, cumin seeds, amchur powder (dry mango powder), and salt.
+You can get all the ingredients at an Indian grocery store.

-This delicious chutney has a punch from lots of garlic, but dry red chilies and dry mango powder are used to balance the flavor.
-While dry chilies add a spicy flavor to this chutney, amchur powder gives it a tangy twist.
+This delicious chutney has a punch from lots of garlic, but dry red chilies and dry mango powder balance the flavor.
+While dry chilies add a spicy kick to this chutney, amchur powder adds a tangy twist.

 Try using dried Kashmiri red chillies.
 They give the chutney a nice red color without making it too spicy.